fullstackers/bus.io/README.md

 # TODO

-* specify the name of the events to be processed as we receive them from the exchange to the client
+* Specify the name of the events to be processed as we receive them from the exchange to the client
-* Lots
 * Write e2e tests
 * Code coverage
 * Working with message data is cumbersome.
+* Examples, Examples, Examples

-If you would like to contribute please fork and send me a pull request.
+If you would like to contribute please fork and send me a pull request!

 # Working Examples and Demos